CentOS-Storage-SIG/nfs-ganesha/README.md

-This is a dist-git like repo for nfs-ganesha.
+This is a dist-git like repo for [NFS-Ganesha](https://github.com/nfs-ganesha/nfs-ganesha).

-The master brach is unused.
-Use an existing branch instead.
-Branch names follow convention like storage\<VERSION\>_\<NFS-GANESHA-VERSION\>.
+The `storage7_2.3` branch is used to build NFS-Ganesha 2.3 for CentOS-7.